arnavgptaa/astro-sdk-airflow/README.md

 Overview
 ========

 Welcome to Astronomer!
-This project was generated after you ran 'astro dev init' using the Astronomer CLI.
+This project was generated after running 'astro dev init' using the Astronomer CLI.
 This readme describes the contents of the project, as well as how to run Apache Airflow on your local machine.

 Project Contents
 ================

-Your Astro project contains the following files and folders:
+The Astro project contains the following files and folders:

 - dags: This folder contains the Python files for your Airflow DAGs.
 By default, this directory includes two example DAGs:
     - `example_dag_basic`: This DAG shows a simple ETL data pipeline example with three TaskFlow API tasks that run daily.